Skip to content

 0.75 / 1

-[Externally verified] Limited, externally verified points have been awarded on the basis the company's landbank is either 100% or ≥75% (and a further commitment to be 100% certified within 5 years) FSC FM certified (FSC-STD-01-001 V5-2) as the requirements do not fully meet the SPOTT indicator criteria.
-The company also reports a few examples on commitment to eliminate gender related discrimination with regards to employment.
-However, the information is not externally verified.
+[Externally verified] Limited, externally verified points have been awarded on the basis the company's landbank is either 100% or 75% (and a further commitment to be 100% certified within 5 years) FSC FM certified (FSC-STD-01-001 V5-2) as the requirements do not fully meet the SPOTT indicator criteria.
+The company's reporting only states that following its living wage gap baselining activity, in partnership with Social Accountability International and the Anker Research Institute, the company continues to progress its internal roadmap to help close these gaps.

 • Y